ArielMaster/Simple-App/README.md

 # README

-Simple-App is a Ruby on Rails application builded to run in a LINUX OS ENVIRONMENT (UBUNTU).
+Simple-App is a Ruby on Rails application built to run in a LINUX OS ENVIRONMENT (UBUNTU).

 The following software items are required to be installed in the machine prior to the use of the application: